THE FANCHISE MODEL

 |Francisco Penedo||Craft Worldwide, London||Agency Producer|

-The CampaignXbox created The Fanchise Model, a campaign that let users take ownership of their unique controller design, promote it to the world, and earn a part of its profits.
+The CampaignXbox created The Fanchise Model, a campaign that let users claim ownership of their controller design, promote it to the world, and earn a cut of its profits.
 The more people bought your design, the more you earned.
 As a result, consumers became entrepreneurs.
-Gamers raced to spot gaps in the market, strategizing about what types of designs would be the most popular.
+Gamers raced to spot gaps in the market, strategising about what designs would be the most popular.
 Some claimed designs based on sports teams, movies and current events in the hopes of becoming a top-seller and, consequently, a top-earner.
-Others used it to raise money for causes such as breast cancer awareness and gender equality.
-Users marketed their design through social media, encouraging friends and followers to buy their controller.
-To help users sell even more, Xbox gave them bespoke marketing campaigns that included press, TV, social, celebrity endorsement and in-store promotion.
-By giving away part of the profit, everybody profited.
+Others used it to raise money for causes such as cancer awareness and gender equality.
+Users were given customised assets to help market their design through social media, encouraging friends and followers to buy their controller.
+To help them sell even more, Xbox gave gamers bespoke marketing campaigns that included press, TV, social, celebrity endorsement and in-store promotion.
+By giving gamers part of the profit, everybody profited.

 Creative ExecutionThe Fanchise Model ran during a five-month period (April – August 2017).
 It was promoted through a number of different media, including .com, social, the Xbox dash, press and more, along with support from a number of design influencers.
 Xbox also helped market gamers’ own designs, through banners, social media, bespoke videos, press, in-store promotion and more.

 At a time when the gaming world was increasingly concerned about the cost of gaming, Xbox understood that the new customisation service Xbox Design Lab would need a breakthrough idea to make gamers buy controllers that were 50% more expensive than normal ones.
-The strategy was to tap into the sense of pride that gamers feel when designing their controller.
-And instead of just asking them to buy a product, Xbox let them claim ownership of their design and earn a cut of its profits.
-With a call-to-action to ‘Design.
-Promote.
-Earn.’, The Fanchise Model turned Xbox’s fans into active fanchisees.
+By adding a feature that no other customisation tools have – the ability to claim your unique design and earn a cut of its profits – Xbox turned fans into active fanchisees.
+The users became entrepreneurs, marketing their designs through social platforms like Facebook, Twitter, YouTube and Snapchat.

 Ice Skaters shows the dreamy and slightly surreal spectacle of a middle aged couple spinning and gliding on the polished wood floors of an elegant, high-ceilinged apartment in their socks.
 With the tagline 'Bring life into your living room' it is a beautifully crafted advert creating a warm, nostalgic mood for the brand, Ikea.
 It won Bronze at Eurobest in 2018 for production company CZAR Brussels.
 Director, Joe Vanhoutteghem and producer, Lander Engels talk to Eurobest about the experience of creating the work.